Digital signature is a process ensuring that a certain package was generated by its developers and has not been tampered with.

 gpgv --keyring ./tor.keyring ~/Downloads/tor-browser-linux64-9.0_en-US.tar.xz.asc ~/Downloads/tor-browser-linux64-9.0_en-US.tar.xz

-The result of the command should produce something like this:
+The result of the command should contain:

 gpgv: Good signature from "Tor Browser Developers (signing key) <firstname.lastname@example.org>"